-Temptations: When I can’t ‘do’ I feel like a burden, and when I can’t contribute it’s easy for me to feel worthless.
-So one of my biggest temptations when sick days turn into sick weeks, is to feel sorry for myself.
+When I can’t ‘do’ I feel like a burden.
+And when I can’t contribute it’s easy for me to feel worthless.
+So, one of my biggest temptations when sick days turn into sick weeks, is to feel sorry for myself.
 And I’ve discovered that while some sins love company, I can have a pity party with just one invited guest—me!

 For whether I keep it hidden in my heart or allow it to make me selfish when I’m with others, feeling sorry for myself is unlovely and offensive to God.
-But, in his mercy, once I’ve humbly taken my sin to him he frees me to live with him at the centre again.
+But in his mercy, when I humbly take my sin to him he frees me to live with him at the centre again.